 As long as I can remember woodworking has been part of my life.
 As a young boy, my father taught me many basics in his shop.
 When we visited family, my uncle and both grandfathers did woodworking.
 My grandfather’s lathe now resides in my shop.

 The ability to pull a log or part of a tree out of the firewood pile and on to the lathe, then make something beautiful, is mesmerizing.
 A friendship with a tree service company exploded my opportunity to turn larger hollow forms, vases and bowls.

 The shapes and forms I enjoy are the ones that are simple and reveal the natural beauty of the tree.
-The knots and grain pattern seen in a hollow form turned from the crotch of a tree is amazing to see.
+The knots and grain pattern seen in a hollow form is amazing to see.
 The wood I use comes from trees in urban areas that have to be removed due to blight, disease, or construction.
 Realizing that this tree grew from a small nut and gave shade and comfort to homes or parks for years, but had to be taken down and now would live on in its second life is very rewarding.

 It should be no surprise the work of the Moulthrop family is highly inflluential with my vision as a woodworker.
 My first thought when I saw an Ed Moulthrop hollow form bowl, was that I wanted to create pieces like that.
 The simplicity of form with no embellishments, letting the wood be the show, captured me.
 My wife gave me the book, "Moulthrop A Legacy In Wood," which I consumed and studied.